Does Turmeric Kill Candida Cells?

 In order to boost curcumin bioavailability, manufacturers came up with different types of curcumin formulations, enhanced with compounds that help your body make the most of its healing properties.
 Take a look at my picks:

 Ultracur Curcumin Whey Complex

-According to the manufacturer, UltraCur formulation makes curcumin 100 times more bioavailable than curcumin on its own.
-This formulation attaches curcumin to protein which acts as a carrier enabling more curcumin to reach your bloodstream.
+According to the manufacturer, UltraCur Formulation makes curcumin 100 times more bioavailable than curcumin on its own.
+This formulation attaches curcumin to a protein which acts as a carrier enabling more curcumin to reach your bloodstream.

 Each capsule contains 600 mg of UltraCur curcumin, and you can open it to add the powder to your morning smoothie.

 Relentless Improvement CurcuWin Curcumin

 The CurcuWin Formulation is a mixture of tocopherols (natural antioxidants), cellulose, and polyvinylpyrrolidone (hydrophilic carrier) with 20% of total curcuminoids.

 A 2013 study on its bioavailability shows that it’s 46 times higher than that of regular curcumin.
 CurcuWin supplements contain 60 capsules of 250 mg.